jihunni/HPC-GIST-Summer2021/assignments/week1_hw2.md

 5. What factor is used to decide the rank of TOP500?
 What factor is used to decide the rank of Green500?
 Report them shortly.

 ### Submit
-Submit a doc (only pdf or txt format) by email
+Submit a doc (only pdf) by email
 - Filename should be "HPC_week1_hw2_YourLastname_YourFirstName.pdf"
-- Email title should be "HPC week1 hw2"
+- Email title should be "HPC week1 hw2 submission"